 Help With Finances

-At Stirling Credit Union we want to help everyone in the community achieve greater financial stability by building up some savings and being able to borrow responsibly.
-We want everybody in our community to be paying lower rates of interest and we believe we are one of the lowest cost lenders for most people.
-Membership of Stirling Credit Union is open to all of the community - no matter what your financial history you can open an account, start saving and start to rebuild your financial position with us.
+We want to help everyone in the community to build up some savings and to be able to borrow responsibly.
+We want you to be paying lower rates of interest and believe we are one of the lowest cost lenders for most people.

 Looking for free and impartial financial advice?

-Free and impartial money advice can be obtained from the Money Advice Service, which was set up by the UK government.
+Free and impartial money advice is available from the Money Advice Service, which was set up by the UK government.
 Their site includes a range of useful tools, including a household budget planning tool.
-Click here to access their site.
-(Remember to select services for Scotland).

-Visit Stirling District Citizens Advice Bureau for support and advice on a number of different topics.
-Whether you need advice about your money situation, want to make a complaint about faulty goods, or would like to talk to someone about tax credits, we’re here to give you clarity and a positive way to move forward.
+If you need advice about your money situation, need to complain about faulty goods, or to talk to someone about we’re here to give you advice.

 Arranging for your benefits to be paid into your Stirling Credit Union Account

-Struggling with a burden of debt?
-Free, award-winning, debt counselling and support may be available in your area from Christians Against Poverty (CAP), a registered charity.
-Click here to visit their web site (enter your postcode to check if they cover your area) or call their free helpline 0800 328 0006.
+Free, award-winning, debt counselling and support may be available in your area.
+Visit Christians Against Poverty (CAP), a registered charity.
+Enter your postcode to check if they cover your area or call their free helpline 0800 328 0006.

-Get free advice from Step Change, a debt counselling charity.
-Click here to visit their site.
+Get free advice from Step Change a debt counselling charity.

 Struggling to get a current account?